kj121497/kj/README.md

 ##### Instagram:

 Posting is relatively easy, for experienced and inexperienced users.
 Clicking on the Add icon will immediately take a user to their camera gallery for them to pick and choose their selected images.
 Furthermore, if the image is not already enhanced or edited, Instagram provides a quick method for inexperienced users to freshen their image and a quick solution for experienced users who do not have the time to edit their images.
+(Good)

 ##### Snapchat:

 Accessing the four navigation pages is relatively easy—there is no need to click, simply swiping will do the job.
 For experienced users, this is a fast way to move around Snapchat, and for inexperienced users, it is great for their curiosity to learn about the app.
+(Good)

 ---
 ### Aesthetic and Minimalist Design